Kent School

 Sports/Activities: Rowing

-Your best Kent moment: Hanging out with friends during my free periods.
+Your best Kent moment: Being with my friends at prom.

 Best part of being a tour guide: Meeting new people.